File type and URI associations model

 - Servers - Windows Server 2012

-The file type and protocol association model has changed in Windows 8.
-Apps are no longer able to programmatically set themselves as the default handler for a file type or protocol.
-Instead, now the user always controls what the default handler is for a file type or protocol.
+The file type and URI association model has changed in Windows 8.
+Apps are no longer able to programmatically set themselves as the default handler for a file type or URI.
+Instead, now the user always controls what the default handler is for a file type or URI scheme.

 How this change presents to the user depends upon how the app is designed, for example: